elbywan/hyperactiv-hooks-demo/README.md

 - `npm run build`

-*Lints + builds client & server`*.
+*Lint & Build the sources*.

 - `npm run prod`

-*Prod mode, Lints, then builds, then starts the node.js backend that serves optimized HTML & JS using SSR on `http://localhost:5001`*
+*Prod mode, builds then starts the node.js backend that serves optimized HTML & JS using SSR on `http://localhost:5001`*

 ### 4 - Play with the console